6 Ways Roadmaps Help You Be Better at Your Job (and Your Career)

-Product managers interact with many parts of the organization on a regular basis, but it’s usually either asking for specific information or soliciting input on very discrete items.
+Product management interacts with many parts of the organization on a regular basis, but it’s usually either asking for specific information or soliciting input on very discrete items.
 One of the few times a product manager really gets to take center stage and show the fruits of their labor is when they’re presenting the product roadmap.

 Roadmap presentations are the culmination of weeks, months, or possibly years of work.
 They sum up your entire vision for the product in a single visual, which represents the go-forward plans for developers, testers, marketers, salespeople, etc. All of this while aligning the strategy of the executive team with specific product releases and features.